websight-io/docs/docs/docs/developers/setup/index.md

 You should see successful end-to-end test execution in the log:
 ![End-to-end test execution log](img02.png)

-Execution should end with successful build:
+Execution should end with a successful build:
 ![Successful build log](img03.png)

 To run the instance Docker is needed.